Grab your sunblock and snorkel and make a day of it on Hanauma Bay. (Photo: Alamy)

 9. Antelope Island State Park; Syracuse, Utah

-Head to northwest Utah to get your float on atop the Great Salt Lake and under the watchful gaze of Antelope Island’s namesake mammals (and a bison or two).
+Starting from Salt Lake City, head to northwest Utah to get your float on atop the Great Salt Lake and under the watchful gaze of Antelope Island’s namesake mammals (and a bison or two).

 From the white sand beaches, it’s water as far as the eye can see (it is one big lake) and plenty of vegetation, including grasses tall and short that the wildlife dines on.